Stuck between a rock and a hard place

 It makes sense, though, that he comes to his Council buddies and Carillo’s, defense.
 After all, they voted to donate $25,000 to Cooper’s pet project last year, the “Festival de la Cultura”.
 And, it seems Carillo and crew went out of their way to make that happen.
 Here’s the timeline:

-• The staff report is undated, however the supporting census information was created 10/19/2023.
+• The staff report is undated, however the supporting census information for this line item was created 10/19/2023.

 • October 19, 2023: Sylvia Carillo’s staff report says “Festival de la Cultura” is a 501(c)(3) under Federal IRS guidelines.
 The application for 501(c)(3) status had not even been filed with the IRS on this date.

-• October 20, 2023: City Council agendas go live the Friday before a meeting, meaning the $25,000 donation was already on the agenda on this date, the date the Texas non-profit was formed.
+• October 20, 2023: City Council agendas go live the Friday before a meeting, meaning the $25,000 donation was already on the 10/24 agenda on 10/20, the date the Texas non-profit was formed.

 • October 24, 2023: The agenda item itself, and the agenda item presentation at the meeting, were by Sylvia Carillo, the same City Manager now so strongly supported by Mel Cooper.